mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 ## Packaging and deploying

-For Azure functions, the deployment process constist of two steps:
+For Azure functions, the deployment process consists of two steps:

 - Packaging the function
 - Deploying it to the [function app storage](../../tutorial/azure/step-3-setup-azure.md)